 Medical malpractice is when a doctor, nurse, or healthcare facility disregards their duty of care or goes against the accepted practice.
 In the case of a doctor, they would need to willingly neglect their duty of care to a patient.
 This may include:

 - Causing injury or significant damage from care or negligence.

 It can be difficult to prove a doctor is either truly negligent and has directly caused injury to their patients.
 Doctors cannot be held liable if they prove that they acted “in good faith” and had proper consent from their patients.
 This is why medical malpractice lawsuits are incredibly difficult to win in many cases.

 Some common complaints to look out for include:

 - Premature discharge or incomplete discharge instructions

 Medical Negligence Vs Malpractice

 For example, a doctor prescribes an average pain management medication for their patient.
 Within hours, the patient begins to have adverse reactions and suffers some complications due to the medication.
 After a few tests, the doctor discovers the patient is allergic to Codeine.
-Since neither the doctor or the patient knew about the allergy beforehand, this would be an act of negligence, as it was an honest mistake.
+Since neither the doctor nor the patient knew about the allergy beforehand, this would be an act of negligence, as it was an honest mistake.

 The biggest difference between medical negligence and malpractice is that medical malpractice is an intentional action.
-In the earlier example, if the patient’s chart clearly stated they were allergic to Codeine, but the doctor neglected to check the chart or prescribed it anyways, that would be medical malpractice.
+In the earlier example, if the patient’s chart clearly stated they were allergic to Codeine, but the doctor neglected to check the chart or prescribed it anyway, that would be medical malpractice.